beberlei/composer-monorepo-plugin/README.md

     $ php fiddler.phar build

+Run this in project root, next to the `composer.json` file.

 The following steps are performed by building:

 1. It detects `fiddler.json` files in subdirectories except `vendor/` and marks